nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 ; inherits: lang1,(optionallang)
 ```

-If you want to include a language for a given query, but don't want for the queries including the
+If you want to inherit a language, but don't want the languages inheriting from yours to inherit it,
-query you qre writing to include it too, you can mark the language as optional (by putting it
+you can mark the language as optional (by putting it between parenthesis).
-between parenthesis).

 ### Highlights